 Green symbolizes harmony, growth, wealth, and health, more specifically cleanliness and purity from contamination.
 An interesting tidbit is that green also symbolizes infidelity; many cite the fact that the families of prostitutes were once mandated to wear green headscarves.
 Hence, today, it is taboo for a man to wear a green hat or to put anything green on his head.

 Finally, while white symbolizes innocence and purity like it does in most other cultures, the color is also symbolic of bereavement and death and has been so since time immemorial.

-To the Chinese, luck is everything.
+To the Chinese, the concept of luck is everything.
 There is no culture that believes in luck more than the Chinese culture.
 As a result, color plays such a significant role in influencing decisions made in the daily lives of the Chinese and by default, the Chinese-Filipinos.
 In Chinese culture, colors are riddled with symbolic and hidden meanings, and being unaware can potentially ruin even the best of intentions.

 “8 COLORS AND THEIR SYMBOLISM IN CHINESE CULTURE”, Big Chill

 “Colors in China: What do they mean?” by George Allen

 “Chinese Superstitions | What You Should Know” by China Mike

 “Avoiding insult and injury when using color in China” by Simon Cousins